 Ergometrics' video tests are intentionally designed to eliminate reading factors when testing for judgment and other specific skills.
 If reading or academic skills are required, additional tests are recommended as part of the Ergometrics' test battery for that occupation.

 Ergometrics' provides scoring services for all tests offered, with rapid turnaround.
 Answer sheets can be sent in physically or scanned into electronic format and emailed to our scoring department.
 Electronic transfer of answer sheets cuts down on travel time and shipping expenses.
 A RUSH Service is available for a nominal extra charge.
-RUSH service provides same day or 24 hour turnaround of test scores.
+Rush service provides same day or 1 buisness day turnaround of test scores.
 Scores are sent electronically to pre-approved contacts at each agency.
 Scoring services include: scoring, transmission of score rosters, consultation regarding scores and passing points, and maintenance of a database with all previous test results.
 Ergometrics can perform analyses of your database, including comparisons with national norms.

 Yes, Ergometrics' tests are validated using both content and criterion validation.
 All Ergometrics' simulation tests show high correlation between test scores and job performance.
 All Ergometrics' tests meet or exceed legal and professional standards for validation, including those established by the Federal Equal Employment Opportunity Commission, the Office of Federal Contract Compliance and the American Psychological Association.
 Ergometrics' tests are developed in conjunction with hundreds of professionals and administrators from each occupational area studied.
 Video is produced and directed by test development experts from Ergometrics working on site with subject matter experts to ensure that every detail is accurate and realistic.